 Mr. Gowen later joined the American Bar Association as the Senior Staff Attorney for the Criminal Justice Section in Washington, DC.
 There he focused on directing grant projects, developing criminal justice policy, and coordinating amicus briefs for the United States Supreme Court on topics relating to reentry, juvenile law, and criminal defense.
 Mr. Gowen’s work has been published in law journals from Duke and Fordham Law Schools.

-In his spare time, Chris enjoys sailing with his wife and daughter, playing golf and tennis and cheering for the Villanova Wildcats and Philadelphia Phillies.
+In his spare time, Chris enjoys sailing with his wife, daughter, and two sons, playing golf and tennis and cheering for the Villanova Wildcats and Philadelphia Phillies.

 - District of Columbia